-Dual Enrollment: Home School Students
+Dual Enrollment: Home Education Students

-Step 1: Determine if You're Eligible for Dual Enrollment.
+Step 1: Determine if you're eligible for Dual Enrollment.

-Step 2: Apply for Admission to EFSC.
-(Required Documents)
+Step 2: Apply for admission to EFSC.

 Step 4: Complete the College Placement Testing Requirement.